Izquierdo granted work permit ahead of club-record Brighton switch

 There had been doubts about whether or not the Colombia international would qualify for a work permit, with Izquierdo, 25, only playing twice for his national side.

-Izquierdo could potentially play his first game against Leicester City - a team whom he scored past in last season's Champions League - on Saturday, though the League Cup tie with Barnet on Tuesday looks a more likely prospect for a debut.
+Izquierdo could potentially play his first game against Leicester City — a team he scored against in last season's Champions League — on Saturday, though the League Cup tie with Barnet on Tuesday looks a more likely prospect for his debut.